KenKundert/nestedtext/doc/basic_syntax.rst

 inserted between each line.
 Except for the space that separates the tag from the text, white space from both the beginning and the end of each line is retained, along with all newlines except the last.

+Inline strings are the string values specified in inline dictionaries and lists.
+They are somewhat constrained in the characters that they may contain; nothing that might be confused with syntax characters used by the inline list or dictionary that contains it.
+Specifically, inline strings may not contain newlines or any of the following characters: ``[``, ``]``, ``{``, ``}``, or ``,``.
+In addition, inline strings that are contained in inline dictionaries may not contain ``:``.
+Leading and trailing white space are ignored with inline strings.

 .. _comments: